Hmw I : Tables and visualization

 Important

-• Due : February 7, 2025
+• Due : March 7, 2026

 • Work in pairs

-• Use the quarto package for reproducible research
+• Use the quarto package for reproducible research (see Projects)

 Objectives

 This homework is dedicated to table wrangling and visualization.
+You will choose data from public sources, for example:

-Your data and graphical pipelines should be designed so that they can be at least partially reused to perform gapminder-like animations with other kind of data gathered from OECD.
+Your data and graphical pipelines should be designed so that they can be at least partially reused to perform gapminder-like animations with other kind of data gathered from public sources.
 For example one, could replace life expectancy at birth by life expectancy at 60, infant mortality, or any other health index.
 One could replace GDP per capita with social expenditure per capita, or something like that.

 You shall describe the downloaded data.